OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 # <a name="provide-openapi-support"></a>(Optional) Provide OpenApi/Swagger Support

-Being already a REST web server, an OSLC4J project can relatively easily be documented using [OpenApi/Swagger](https://swagger.io/).
+With OSLC being based on REST, an OSLC Server can relatively easily be documented using [OpenApi/Swagger](https://swagger.io/).

-The instructions below provide the minimal settings necessary for an OSLC4J project.

-* Additional suggestions are also provided, given that a typical OSLC4J project might differ from that assumed by OpenApi/Swagger.

-* One major difference is the fact that OSLC assumes an RDF data model, where resources are defined using OSLC Shapes.
-Swagger/OpenApi does not explicitly recognise such a model.

-The instructions below are based on [Swagger Core JAX RS Project Setup 1.5.X](https://github.com/swagger-api/swagger-core/wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X), compiled for a typical OSLC4J project, as instructed in this wiki.
+The instructions below are based on [Swagger Core JAX RS Project Setup 1.5.X](https://github.com/swagger-api/swagger-core/wiki/Swagger-Core-JAX-RS-Project-Setup-1.5.X), compiled for a typical OSLC4J project.
+The instructions are also partially base on
+[Co-hosting Swagger UI with your Jersey REST API using Maven dependencies](https://medium.com/shark-bytes/co-hosting-swagger-ui-with-your-jersey-rest-api-using-maven-dependencies-44d88ae85bf8).
+The instructions provide the minimal settings necessary for an OSLC4J project.

 ## Add Maven dependencies